Homemade Ice Cream Crunch Cake

 I used two 1.5 quart containers of Breyers ice cream; one chocolate and one vanilla.
 That’s 3 whole quarts of ice cream OR 3/4 of a gallon if you’re counting.
 See my variations below to switch things up.

 Falling in love with Dairy Queen Crunch Cakes at an early age, I’ve learned that magic shell and chocolate wafer crackers aren’t going to cut it for me!
-Plus, I could make it better. 😉 So I used crushed OREO thins and store bought hot fudge sauce.
-And it was so freaking good.
-It was decided by all that that was the most delicious part of the cake.
+Plus, I could make it better. 😉 So I used crushed OREO Thins and store bought hot fudge sauce.
+And it was so good.
+It was decided by everyone that this was the most delicious part of the cake.

 finished ice cream cake recipe